precice/openfoam-adapter/docs/openfoam-support.md

 As these steps change your `.profile`, you need to log out and in again to make OpenFOAM fully discoverable.

+## Supported OpenFOAM solvers

+We support mainstream OpenFOAM solvers such as pimpleFoam and solids4Foam for FSI, buoyantPimpleFoam, buoyantSimpleFoam, and laplacianFoam for CHT, or pimpleFoam and sonicLiquidFoam for FF.
+Our community has, additionally, tried the adapter with multiple different solvers that support function objects.

 ## Supported OpenFOAM versions

 OpenFOAM is a project with long history and many forks, of which we try to support as many as possible.
 Since several HPC systems only provide older versions, we try to also support a wide range of versions.